 Teen killed, 3 wounded in Cumberland shooting

 Oct.
-28—CUMBERLAND — A teen was killed and three others wounded after gunfire broke out early Saturday in an alley off South Mechanic Street, Cumberland Police said.
+29—CUMBERLAND — A teen was killed and three others wounded after gunfire broke out early Saturday in Merchants Alley off South Mechanic Street, Cumberland Police said.

 Police said the "chaotic scene" unfolded about 1:40 a.m. when they found a 17-year-old male suffering from a gunshot wound.
 The victim later died at UPMC Western Maryland where he was taken by a Cumberland Department ambulance.